Product table search box

 Search box above the table

-By default, product tables are displayed with a search box above the table (top-right).
+By default, WooCommerce Product Tables are displayed with a search box above the table (top-right).
 This allows your users to instantly filter the table to products with a specific keyword or search term.
 The search is instant and uses AJAX.

 In this example, the user has typed the term "t-shirt" in the search box, which has filtered the table to the 4 products which match that term: